Active particles in tunable compressible environments: Introduction

-The particle-resolved approach and flexible experimental system allow to identify clear ingredients leading to helical motion and reshape, reversibly and \textit{in situ}, the active motion from viscous-like ($\tau = \rm const$) to viscoelastic-like ($\tau=\tau(v)$).
-The mechanism behind the faster reorientation of active particles in stiffer environments is general and based on an interaction asymmetry of the active particle with the discrete colloidal matrix, a feature which our Janus particles share with a large number of other microswimmers, in particular also metal capped catalytic swimmers.
+The particle-resolved approach and flexible experimental system allow to identify clear ingredients leading to helical motion and reshape, reversibly and \textit{in situ}, the rotational characteristics of the active motion.
+The mechanism behind the faster reorientation is general and based on an interaction asymmetry of the active particle with the discrete colloidal matrix, a feature which our Janus particles share with a large number of other microswimmers.
 The dipolar repulsion acts in a non-central way, {\sl i.e.} the stronger interaction with the silica side naturally leads to the creation of a lever arm that generates a torque.
 To bring this mechanism to work, long-ranged interactions and a compressible matrix are needed.
 The spontaneous chiralization then occurs as a sustained symmetry breaking initially caused by an orientational fluctuation.
-These findings demonstrate the ability to regulate the reorientation dynamics of active particles through mechanical changes in its surroundings.
+These findings demonstrate the ability to regulate the reorientation dynamics of active particles through mechanical changes in microstructured backgrounds.

 The manuscript is structured as follows.
 In Section~\ref{results}, we first discuss the preparation of colloidal monolayers where the inter-particle interactions can be tuned using external AC electric fields.
 We then describe the two-dimensional motion of active particles throughout colloidal monolayers in term of their swimming velocity and persistence time.
 Here, the electric field determines not only the interactions between the passive particles of the monolayer, but also the propulsion speed of the active beads.
 In Section~\ref{discussion}, we present a final discussion on our results.
-Section~\ref{Materials} contains the experimental and numerical protocols.
+Sections~\ref{ExpSec},~\ref{NumSec} and \ref{TheoSec} contain the experimental, numerical and theoretical protocols.